Equationzhao/g/README.md

 ```

 output in markdown, and render with [glow](github.com/charmbracelet/glow)
-(icons and colors are not supported in markdown )
+(colors are not supported in markdown )

 ```bash
 g -md | glow